The Bandy Papers

 Bandy was born on July 14, 1893.
 Physically he is described as over 6 feet tall and with a face like a horse.
 His voice is high pitched and whiney and is said to resemble that of W.C.
 Fields, whom he once met.
 This combination seems to drive most people (and many animals) he meets to dislike him and as a result he has developed a "stone face" to counter these attacks (a defence that often backfires by inciting his enemies to greater levels of malice).
 His talents, although well disguised, are real and he has certainly been an influential (though minor) character in history.

 Bandy was born and raised in Beamington, in the Ottawa Valley in Ontario, where his father was a minister.
-It is introduced as "a good town: there was no place to get a drink but there were nine churches."
-Since Beamington is said to be "twenty miles" from Ottawa, "a town of sunbaked, frost cracked brick, splintering timber, and brown grass" across the river from Quebec, one likely location is Cumberland, Ontario.
+It is introduced as "a good town: there was no place to get a drink but there were nine churches".
+Since Beamington is said to be "twenty miles" from Ottawa, "a town of sun baked, frost cracked brick, splintering timber, and brown grass" across the river from Quebec, one likely location is Cumberland, Ontario.
 If the town is to the West, another possibility would be Dunrobin, Ontario.

 From his published papers, Bandy seems to have had a difficult time fitting in with his schoolmates.
 There is a reference in Me Bandy, You Cissie that he was an invalid for a time during his childhood.
 He finished school and was at the University of Toronto Medical School when the First World War broke out.
 Bandy volunteered for the infantry in 1916 after being kicked out of medical school and was commissioned as a 2nd lieutenant in the Canadian Army.
-After spending some time in the trenches, it was decided that the infantry was not entirely suited to his talents and so he was transferred into the Royal Flying Corps, where he stayed on and off for the rest of the war, until being sent to Russia to fight Bolsheviks, where he was captured by Red Russian forces at the Battle of Toulgas on November 11, 1918.
+After spending some time in the trenches, it was decided that the infantry was not entirely suited to his talents and so he was transferred to the Royal Flying Corps, where he stayed on and off for the rest of the war, until being sent to Russia to fight Bolsheviks, where he was captured by Red Russian forces at the Battle of Toulgas on November 11, 1918.
 His military career went from the heights of the Air Board to the lows of fighting in a bicycle battalion.
 He left the air force in 1920 as a lieutenant acting major general.